BLCM/DataDumper/README.md

 7. Sanitize any data if you like, removing some personal information from the dumps in the `categorized` directory.
 See below for known locations of personal information (steam username/userid, hostname, etc).
+8. If you want, run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.
-8. Run `generate_blcmm_data.py` - this will generate OE-compatible files
+9. Run `generate_blcmm_data.py` - this will generate OE-compatible files
    inside the directory `generated_blcmm_data`.
-Note that the current version of this script generates data for an ongoing 2023 refresh of BLCMM, not the BLCMM version that's been in-use for awhile now.
+Note that the current version of this script generates data for OpenBLCMM, the newer 2023 version, *not* the BLCMM version that's been in-use for awhile now.
-9. Run `compare_blcmm_data.py` to generate a list of how the new data files compare to your existing files, just to spot-check the data.
-   *(This is not currently applicable to the newer BLCMM data-generation script!)*

 ### No-pruning variant